Devolutions/devolutions-gateway/README.md

 #### Token generation utilities

-JWT generation should be facilitated by a provisioner (such as the [WaykDen](https://github.com/Devolutions/WaykDen-ps)).
+JWT generation should be facilitated by a provisioner (such as [Devolutions Server](https://devolutions.net/server) or [Devolutions Password Hub](https://devolutions.net/password-hub)).
 However, you can easily generate a JWT for testing purposes by using CLI tools provided in `/tools` folder.

 ##### tokengen